Pleasant Goat and Big Big Wolf: Goats

-Weslie is the main character of the series.
+Weslie is the main protagonist of the series.
 He is a school-aged goat living in the Goat Village of Green Green Grassland and the son of singer Lily (丽羊羊).
 He wears a blue ribbon around his neck with a bell, which is a present from his parents.
 Weslie is an archetypal hero character; he is positive, intelligent, and always supportive of his friends.
 He takes a leadership role in his class and among his peers and is Slowy's assistant.
 Weslie is observant and intelligent, and in general, is the often the first to detect danger and see through Wolffy's plots and traps.
 He also seems to be quite calm and forgiving, as he forgives Wolffy and his family at the end of the first movie for betraying them by sending them a trap-gift.
 He loves to play pranks, much to his friends' agitation.
 He also enjoys being treated with offers by Tibbie.
 He and Wolffy become friends in the "Mighty Little Defenders".